 A two-character search reveals just how little the search-engines understand their human users.
-A colon followed by a parentheses is widely used to express emotions.
+A colon followed by parentheses is widely used to express emotions.
 It’s especially popular in short messages like a text message or Twitter post.
 One place it doesn’t seem to have gained much traction is in search queries.
-Not that the search-engines would have understood it anyways.
+Not that the search-engines would have understood it anyway.

 Advertising-wise, it could be beneficial to have this indication of a user’s mood.
-It could be well spent money to advertise a competing service to someone searching for a competitor’s name followed by a frown.
+It could be well-spent money to advertise a competing service to someone searching for a competitor’s name followed by a frown.

 Bing announced support for emoji-capable search in October 2014, but seems to have since removed it.

-A mapping between emojis and their names shouldn’t be too much to expect from the search-engines.
+A mapping between emojis and their names shouldn’t be too much to expect from the search engines.
 Emojis are especially useful on mobile were software keyboards have them one click away from their default letter keyboards.
-Searches for “✈?” could be dumbly transliterated to “airplane high-speed train” (literal character names), or even “airport express train” (conceptual interpretation).
+Searches for “✈️🚄” could be dumbly transliterated to “airplane high-speed train” (literal character names), or even “airport express train” (conceptual interpretation).

 The only example I’ve found that uses transliteration is the local business directory Yelp.
-See it in action with a search for “?” (sushi).
+See it in action with a search for “🍣” (sushi).